rajan-bhateja/rajan-bhateja/README.md

 # 💫 About Me:
-Tech and Data Science enthusiast | Blogger on Medium | Tea aficionado
+Tech and Data Science enthusiast | Writer on Medium | Tea aficionado

 ## 🌐 Socials: